coumbole/rekrybot/README.md

 ## Usage

-In order to use Rekrybot yourself, you need to do the tasks listed below.
-More specific instruction can be found below.
+In order to use Rekrybot yourself, you need to complete the following tasks.

 - [Installation](#installation)
 - [Setup email](#setup-email)